-Computation is said to be bound by something, when that resource is the bottleneck for achieving performance increase.
-When trying to figure out if your program is CPU, memory or I/O bound you can think the following.
+Computation is said to be bound by something when that resource is the bottleneck for achieving performance increase.
+When trying to figure out if your program is CPU, memory or I/O-bound, you can think the following.
 By increasing which resource would your program perform better?
 Does increasing CPU performance increase the performance of your program?
 Memory, hard disk speed or network connection?
-All of these questions lead you to right to the source, of which resource your program is being held up on.
+All of these questions lead you to right to the source, of which resource your program is being held upon.

-In its most basic form Node.js is best suited for this type of computing.
-All I/O in Node.js is non-blocking and it allows other requests to be served while waiting for a particular read or write to complete.
+In its most basic form, Node.js is best suited for this type of computing.
+All I/O in Node.js is non-blocking, and it allows other requests to be served while waiting for a particular read or write to complete.

 A typical healthy Node.js server application is I/O bound.
 That is what Node.js was designed for and handles well using the single-threaded event loop.
 CPU bound tasks cause trouble if not handled correctly - by yielding execution frequently back to the event loop or moving it to another thread, process or service.
-There also exists other classifications that we did not touch here such as memory-bound or cache-bound.
+There also exist other classifications that we did not touch here, such as memory-bound or cache-bound.

 - Let asynchronous I/O happen by returning control back to the event loop

 - Event loop from 10,000ft - core concept behind Node.js